Martin Luther (1953 film): Plot

-At Wittenberg, Luther receives his degree of Doctor of Theology when he promises to be a faithful teacher in the church; however, he has difficulty in accepting the practice even there in Wittenberg of collecting and showcasing relics.
-The film presents Luther as having undergone his "reformatory discovery" through his study of the Epistle to the Romans for his lectures on this Biblical book.
-He tells his mentor Staupitz that one only need have faith in Jesus Christ for salvation.
-Staupitz leaves unpersuaded, but Luther writes the word "sola" (alone) in the margin of his Latin Bible to show his firm persuasion in the doctrine of justification by faith alone.
+Luther receives his Doctorate of Theology but has difficulty accepting the practice of collecting and showcasing relics.
+Luther has undergone his "reformatory discovery" through his study of the Epistle to the Romans.
+He tells Staupitz that one only need have faith in Jesus Christ for salvation.
+Staupitz is unpersuaded.

-A few years go by.
-It is now 1517, and in Rome Pope Leo X arranges with Archbishop Albert to promulgate in Germany a special jubilee indulgence.
-Johann Tetzel is the main preacher of this indulgence, and his pitch is presented in public with the beating of drums.
-That same evening Martin Luther comes across one of his parishioners in a drunken stupor with the conviction that he does not need to go to confession anymore because he has bought one of Tetzel's indulgences.
-Luther then preaches against what he believes to be the abuse of indulgences with the appeal, "Beloved, you cannot buy God's mercy."
-He then also posts his The Ninety-Five Theses on the door of the castle church, which does not seem to arouse any attention until his theses are copied down, translated, and printed for all of Germany to read, hear, and comment about.
-Tetzel finds that his sales of indulgences have fallen off, which moves Archbishop Albert of Mainz to send a copy of Luther's theses to the pope.
+In 1517 Pope Leo X arranges with Archbishop Albert a jubilee indulgence in Germany with Johann Tetzel as the main preacher.
+Luther comes across a parishioner convinced that he need no longer go to confession because he has bought one of Tetzel's indulgences.
+Luther preaches against the abuse of indulgences: "Beloved, you cannot buy God's mercy."
+He posts his The Ninety-five Theses on the church door, they are copied, translated, and printed for all of Germany.
+Sales of Tetzel's indulgences fall off, moving Archbishop Albert of Mainz to send Luther's theses to the pope.

-In 1519 Andreas Karlstadt tells Luther and newly installed professor Philipp Melanchthon of his being invited to Leipzig to debate what he calls "our theses."
-To Karlstadt's disappointment Luther invites himself and Melanchthon along.
-When they arrive in Leipzig, they see that there is a movement afoot to link Luther with Jan Hus in order to brand him as a heretic.
-Luther debates Johann Eck, who shouts, "Heresy, Dr. Luther, Heresy!" with Luther responding, "So be it!
+In 1519 Andreas Karlstadt tells Luther and professor Philipp Melanchthon he has been invited to Leipzig to debate "our theses."
+Luther invites himself and Melanchthon along.
+In Leipzig they see a movement to link Luther with Jan Hus to brand him a heretic.
+Johann Eck shouts, "Heresy, Dr. Luther, Heresy!" with Luther responding, "So be it!
 It is still the truth!"
-After the debate at which he was present Staupitz releases Luther from his vows as an Augustinian monk when Luther refuses to stop promoting his doctrine.
+Staupitz releases Luther from his vows.